VenturaNotes/Knowledge/Computer Science/Statistical Learning/Gareth James et. al./(Home Page) An Introduction to Statistical Learning with Applications in Python by Gareth James et. al..md

 - “The Wage data involves predicting a [[continuous]] or [[quantitative]] output value.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=A6BBISHW))
 	- Often referred to as a [[regression]] problem
 - “However, in certain cases we may instead wish to predict a non-numerical value—that is, a [[categorical]] or [[qualitative]] output.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=3JH3WJSQ))
-- “Standard & Poor’s 500 ([[Standard & Poor's|S&P]]) stock index over a 5-year period between 2001 and 2005.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=VUFHPYUE))
+- “Standard & Poor's 500 ([[Standard & Poor's|S&P]]) stock index over a 5-year period between 2001 and 2005.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=VUFHPYUE))
 	- Will be referred to as `Smarket` data
-	- “goal is to predict whether the [[- Topics/index|index]] will increase or decrease on a given day, using the past 5 days’ percentage changes in the index.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=R9N59WXC))
+	- “goal is to predict whether the [[- Topics/index|index]] will increase or decrease on a given day, using the past 5 days' percentage changes in the index.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=13&annotation=R9N59WXC))
 		- #comment I actually made a program similar to this
 	- Prediction will not find a numerical value but whether it will increase or decrease.
 		- This is known as a [[classification]] problem
-- “The two plots look almost identical, suggesting that there is no simple strategy for using yesterday’s movement in the S&P to predict today’s returns.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=14&annotation=MB23NXTW))
+- “The two plots look almost identical, suggesting that there is no simple strategy for using yesterday's movement in the S&P to predict today's returns.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=14&annotation=MB23NXTW))
 - “Interestingly, there are hints of some weak trends in the data that suggest that, at least for this 5-year period, it is possible to correctly predict the direction of movement in the market approximately 60% of the time” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=14&annotation=5M542CU7))
-- “We fit a [[quadratic discriminant analysis model]] to the subset of the Smarket data corresponding to the 2001–2004 time period,” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=15&annotation=9FD7F7JB))
+- “We fit a [[quadratic discriminant analysis model]] to the subset of the Smarket data corresponding to the 2001-2004 time period,” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=15&annotation=9FD7F7JB))
 	- “able to correctly predict the direction of movement in the market 60% of the time.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=15&annotation=V2DDG234)) for 2005 data.

 ### (1.4) Gene Expression Data